Best Solution for Acne Treatment in Miami

 Acne occurs when the pores of your skin become clogged, most often on the face, neck, back, and chest.
-No one knows exactly why this happens, but we do know that testosterone plays a part, as does heredity.
-Dr. Longwill at the Miami Center for Dermatology provides Acne Treatments to her patients, specifically for them.
-She takes into account their medical history and their overall well being.
+No one knows exactly why this happens, but we do know that hormones and heredity play a part.
+Dr. Longwill at the Miami Center for Dermatology provides Acne Treatment in Miami, tailored for each patient, taking into account their unique medical history and prioritizing their overall well being.

 Once a pore becomes clogged, it traps skin oil inside.
 Bacteria grows in this oil and can cause an inflammatory response in the skin.
 Acne lesions can be small and hardly noticeable, have a small white or black head, or can appear red with a white/yellow center.
 Sometimes a clogged pore will become so inflamed that it can lead to larger, more painful lesions called nodules or cysts, which can ultimately scar.
-Almost no one escapes some clogged pores and pimples, especially during adolescence–a fragile time when self-esteem and confidence is just emerging.
-Acne afflicts people of all ethnicities and is treated the same regardless.
+Acne affects most people, regardless of race or ethnicity, and can be particularly noticeable in adolescents.

 Healthy Skin Secret

 Our skin is healthiest and clearest when it is in balance.
 The more irritation your skin experiences, the more likely it is to break out.
 Conversely, the less irritation your skin experiences, the better it is able to remain clear.
 Sources of irritation include anything which rubs, scratches, or comes into prolonged contact with your skin, as well as anything which sends your skin out of balance such as over dryness, sunburns, shaving the face with irritating razors, and pore-clogging cosmetics.
-To best clear acne, try to keep your skin as untouched as possible.
-Acne is not caused by dirt, and washing your face, while it is fine to do up to twice per day, is going to do little to help with your acne.
+The secret to healthy skin is to try to keep your skin as untouched as possible.
+Acne is not caused by dirt, so face washing even up to twice per day will do very little reduce acne.

 Treatment for Acne

-Acne Treatment therefore aims at killing bacteria, with benzoyl peroxide and antibiotic medications.
-In addition, Retinoids work against the small clogged pores and reduce inflammation.
-Dr. Longwill’s Miami Center for Dermatology has the latest effective acne treatment in Miami available today.
+Most treatments for acne revolve around killing bacteria, often with benzoyl peroxide and/or antibiotics.
+In addition, Retinoids can be used to tackle small clogged pores and reduce inflammation.
+Dr. Longwill’s Miami Center for Dermatology keeps on the cutting edge of dermatology to offer the latest, most effective acne treatment in Miami available.

 Polycystic Ovary Syndrome (PCOS) and Hormonal Acne